xullnn/ls_pull_over_push/130/answers.md

 p make_a_dish(Beef) { |food| food.boil.bake }
 ```

-In the above code, the `make_a_dish()` method accepts the type of food, but it doesn't know or care about how to cook the food, so it give this part of autonomy later to the method caller, by accepting a chunk of code(block) at the calling time.
+In the above code, the `make_a_dish()` method accepts the type of food, but it doesn't know or care about how to cook the food, so it gives this part of autonomy later to the method caller, by accepting a chunk of code(block) at the calling time.

 3. What's the 'binding' of a closure?